samwilson0745/impact-graph/README.md

 ## Why a graph database?

-The underlying data — services, APIs, topics, databases, teams, and seven kinds of relationship between them — could absolutely be stored in Postgres.
+The underlying data, services, APIs, topics, databases, teams, and seven kinds of relationship between them, could absolutely be stored in Postgres.
 The reason it isn't is the two queries that matter most here:

-**Blast radius is an unbounded-depth traversal across a heterogeneous relationship set.** "What breaks if I deploy this" isn't a join — it's "follow `DEPENDS_ON` backwards as far as it goes, then for everyone you find, also follow `EXPOSES`, `PUBLISHES_TO`, `CONSUMES_FROM`, `READS_FROM`, `WRITES_TO`, and `OWNED_BY`."
+**Blast radius is an unbounded-depth traversal across a heterogeneous relationship set.** "What breaks if I deploy this" isn't a join, it's "follow `DEPENDS_ON` backwards as far as it goes, then for everyone you find, also follow `EXPOSES`, `PUBLISHES_TO`, `CONSUMES_FROM`, `READS_FROM`, `WRITES_TO`, and `OWNED_BY`."
 In Cypher that's query 1 below:
 `(start)<-[:DEPENDS_ON*1..4]-(dependent)`, one line, cost proportional to the subgraph actually touched.
-In Postgres, "however many hops it takes" forces a choice between a fixed number of stacked self-joins (wrong the moment your architecture grows past that hop count — ours has a genuine 4-hop chain) or a recursive CTE, and either way you're still hand-joining six more tables per row to pull in APIs/topics/databases/teams.
-The graph doesn't have a "how many joins" question at all — depth is a traversal parameter, not a schema decision.
+In Postgres, "however many hops it takes" forces a choice between a fixed number of stacked self-joins (wrong the moment your architecture grows past that hop count, ours has a genuine 4-hop chain) or a recursive CTE, and either way you're still hand-joining six more tables per row to pull in APIs/topics/databases/teams.
+The graph doesn't have a "how many joins" question at all, depth is a traversal parameter, not a schema decision.

 **Single point of failure is a path-existence problem, and relational engines have no primitive for that.** Query 3 below asks: for something this service depends on, does *any other service in the entire graph* have a route to it that doesn't pass through this one?
-That's "enumerate every path to Y, then check whether X appears on all of them" — in SQL, a recursive CTE to materialize every path as a row, followed by a `GROUP BY` / `HAVING count(*) FILTER (...) = 0` anti-join to find the paths that avoid X. It's expressible, but nobody reaches for it, and it re-scans the same subgraph for every candidate.
-In Cypher it's `OPTIONAL MATCH` plus a `CASE`-driven count — see the query for the exact shape, and the sidebar underneath it for the CognoDB-specific implementation detail that made the "obvious" version of this query wrong.
+That's "enumerate every path to Y, then check whether X appears on all of them", in SQL, a recursive CTE to materialize every path as a row, followed by a `GROUP BY` / `HAVING count(*) FILTER (...) = 0` anti-join to find the paths that avoid X. It's expressible, but nobody reaches for it, and it re-scans the same subgraph for every candidate.
+In Cypher it's `OPTIONAL MATCH` plus a `CASE`-driven count, see the query for the exact shape, and the sidebar underneath it for the CognoDB-specific implementation detail that made the "obvious" version of this query wrong.

 Two smaller things reinforce the same point without being the headline: shared-database risk (query 5 below) is a straightforward join-and-anti-join and would honestly be *fine* in
-Postgres — it's here because it's the kind of finding a graph view surfaces naturally alongside the traversal queries, not because relational makes it awkward.
+Postgres, it's here because it's the kind of finding a graph view surfaces naturally alongside the traversal queries, not because relational makes it awkward.
 And the schema itself: adding a ninth relationship type here means one more `MERGE` in the seed script, not a migration, a new foreign key, and